Aditi-Tapase/Automatic-Waste-Sorting-Machine/README.md

+The amount of waste we generate globally is growing rapidly and we must find efficient ways to manage it.
+Automatic waste sorting machines have emerged as a promising solution to streamline the waste sorting process and promote recycling.
+In this project, we propose the implementation of an automatic waste sorting machine using Edge Impulse, a platform for developing machine learning models for edge devices.
+The proposed waste sorting machine classifies different types of waste materials, such as paper, plastic, metal, and glass, by using images.
+We collect and preprocess a diverse dataset of waste samples, leveraging the capabilities of Edge Impulse, to ensure the representation of real-world scenarios.
+With Edge Impulse's intuitive interface and tools, we optimize the trained model for deployment on edge devices like microcontrollers or development boards.
+Integrating this model with the waste sorting machine hardware enables real-time classification of waste materials, facilitating efficient sorting and recycling processes.
+Experimental results demonstrate significant improvements in sorting accuracy, efficiency, and resource recovery rates compared to manual sorting processes.
+The automatic waste sorting machine achieves a recycling rate of over 90%, substantially reducing the amount of waste destined for landfills or incineration.
+Moreover, the system's modular design facilitates seamless integration with existing waste management infrastructure, ensuring compatibility and scalability across diverse operational environments.
+Keywords: Edge Impulse, Edge Devices, Microcontrollers, Development boards.
 SYSTEM REQUIREMENTS
 The system requirements for a Automatic Waste Sorting Machine can be categorized into hardware, software, and functional requirements.
 Here's a detailed breakdown: